luke-c-sargent/bento-local/README.md

 * Dataloader: The Dataloader will load a local dataset into the graph database hosted within the Neo4j container.
 This component requires local copies of the bento-backend and bento-model repositories as well as a local copy of the data to be loaded.
 In order to load data using this feature the Bento-Local Neo4j container must be running.
 * Dataloader-es: The Elasticsearch Dataloader will load required data from the Bento-Local Neo4j database into the Bento-Local Elasticsearch database.
 In order to load data using this feature, the Bento-Local Neo4j container and the Bento-Local Elasticsearch container must both be running.

+## Configuring the Runtime Environment

+Here are instructions for configuring specific environments:

+### Amazon Linux

+The AWS WorkSpaces provisioned for Bento developers need additional configuration to successfully build the containers provided by `bento-local`.

+1. Edit the system's `/etc/resolv.conf` file by commenting out the existing name servers.
+For example:

+    ```text
+    #nameserver 172.16.0.58
+    #nameserver 172.16.1.121
+    #nameserver 198.19.0.2
+    ```

+2. Edit the system's `/etc/resolv.conf` file by adding the following line:

+    ```text
+    nameserver 8.8.8.8
+    ```

 ## Installing Docker
 To install Docker choose from the following options: